-The University of California Health system, which includes UC Davis Health and other UC medical centers, was a nonprofit founding partner of the prominent Coalition for Health AI
+The University of California Health system, which includes UC Davis Health and other UC medical centers, was a nonprofit founding partner of the prominent Coalition for Health AI non-profit associations, coalitions, and technology and research

 (CHAI), along with health systems like Mayo Clinic and Stanford Medicine and industry partners such as Amazon, Google and Microsoft.
 Last year the coalition issued a "Blueprint for Trustworthy AI" to identify and propose solutions to issues that must be addressed for trustworthy health AI, such as risk of bias.